adamroyle/smtp-catcher/README.md

 ### Changelog

 **November 15, 2016**
-Update instructions to for macOS Sierra.
+Update instructions to work on macOS Sierra.
 Fix bug with deleting older saved eml files.

 ## What is this?